 There are no hard and fast rules about what topics we cover on the op-ed page, but some general parameters:

 Local is better than national.
-We do run the occasional op-ed from a contributor on national issues, but our sweet spot is a national issue with a strong relevance in the Philadelphia region.
+We do run the occasional op-ed from a contributor on national issues, but prefer submissions rooted in local issues, or national issues with a strong relevance to the Philadelphia region.

-Timeliness matters — and please keep in mind that news moves much faster than academia.
+Timeliness matters — Please keep in mind that news moves much faster than most other fields, especially academia.